Infancy gospels: Gospel of James

-The Gospel of James, also known as the Protoevangelium of James, and the Infancy Gospel of James, is a apocryphal gospel most likely written around the year 145 AD, expanding the infancy stories contained in the Gospels of Matthew and Luke.
+The Gospel of James, also known as the Protoevangelium of James, and the Infancy Gospel of James, is an apocryphal gospel most likely written around the year 145 AD, expanding the infancy stories contained in the Gospels of Matthew and Luke.
 It also presents a narrative concerning the birth and upbringing of Mary herself.
 It is the oldest source to mention the virginity of Mary not only prior to, but during (and after) the birth of Jesus.
-The ancient manuscripts that preserve the book have different titles, including "The Birth of Mary", "The Story of the Birth of Saint Mary, Mother of God," and "The Birth of Mary; The Revelation of James."
+The ancient manuscripts that preserve the book have different titles, including "The Birth of Mary", "The Story of the Birth of Saint Mary, Mother of God", and "The Birth of Mary; The Revelation of James".
 It is also referred to as "Genesis of Mary".

 The Infancy Gospel of Thomas

 The Infancy Gospel of Thomas is a group of texts of uncertain date and contents, and the title is an arbitrary construction of modern scholars.
 Up until 1945 it was primarily referred to as the "Gospel of Thomas".

 The Infancy Gospel of Thomas is a biographical gospel about the childhood of Jesus, believed to date at the latest to the second century.
 It does not form part of any biblical canon.

 The Infancy Gospel of Thomas is thought to be Gnostic in origin.
 Later references (by Hippolytus of Rome and Origen of Alexandria) to a "Gospel of Thomas" are not at all referring to this Infancy Gospel, as many modern scholars have thought, but rather to the wholly different Gospel of Thomas.

 Proto-orthodox Christians regarded the Infancy Gospel of Thomas as inauthentic and heretical.
 Eusebius rejected it as a heretical "fiction" in the third book of his fourth-century Church History, and Pope Gelasius I included it in his list of heretical books in the fifth century.

 Although non-canonical in mainstream Christianity, the Infancy Gospel of Thomas contains many miracles and stories of Jesus referenced in the Qur'an, such as Jesus giving life to clay birds.